Thursday, February 13, 2020

 - Reimbursement alimony.
 The court will generally agree upon the award of this form of alimony in cases where it is clear one party provided financial support to the other through an advanced education in anticipation of the fruits of the increased earning capacity that would result from the education or training opportunity.
 The court does not generally allow modification of this form of alimony.

 Anyone considering an alimony award as a part of a divorce settlement agreement likely has additional questions about this process.
-A previous post, available here, touched on some of the more common questions.
-This information will provide a basic understanding of the process, but an attorney experienced in these matters can help discuss the particulars that will impact your case.
+An attorney experienced in these matters can help discuss the particulars that will impact your case.